trentondyck/horizon_scripts/README.md

 This script will update the horizon launcher, and start the game.
 Pre-requisite is adding the game to your steam library with name "Horizon XI"

-otherwise just download this script, and run like so in konsole:
+Just download this script, and run like so in konsole:

 ```
 ./update-horizon.sh